soramitsu/iroha-helpers/README.md

 ## Known issues
  - Please be careful: API might and WILL change.
- - Please not that only [`grpc-web`](https://github.com/improbable-eng/grpc-web/tree/master/go/grpcwebproxy) is supported now.
-We will fix it soon.
  - Please note that some of commands (e.g. addPeer, createRole) are not supported yet.
 We will support them after migrating to Protobuf.js.
    Stay tuned!